eclipse-archived/antenna/README.md

     $ mvn install -DskipTests

-The build is stable starting with Maven version `3.6.x` or higher.
+The build is stable starting with Maven version `3.5.x` or higher, which was when the [usage of the `revision` property](https://maven.apache.org/maven-ci-friendly.html) was introduced.
-With a lower version you will get errors when trying to resolve dependencies created in the Antenna build.
+With a lower version you will get errors when trying to resolve dependencies created in the Antenna build, since the version is not correctly parsed.
 A possible error message would look like this:

 ```
 Failed to process POM for org.eclipse.sw360.antenna:model:jar:1.0.0-SNAPSHOT: